This post may contain affiliate links. Please read my disclosure policy.

 Step-by-Step Instructions

-- Rest and sear the steak.
+- Rest and sear.
 Next, when ready to cook, remove the steak from the refrigerator and allow it to rest at room temperature for up to 30 minutes.
 Then, add the butter and olive oil to a medium skillet over medium heat.
 Once melted, add the steaks and sear on all sides until they have a nice crust.

 - Cook and serve.
 Continue to allow the steaks to cook until they have reached the desired internal temperature.
 Carefully spoon the butter and olive oil drippings over the steak to baste the steak.
 Remove the steak to a platter or cutting board for 5 minutes before slicing or serving.